ossobv/asterisklint/README.rst

 * Improve documentation as needed.
 * Expression parsing.
 * Function argument parsing.
-* Recursive includes probably make asterisklint run out of stack.
+* Recursive #includes probably make asterisklint run out of stack.
+* Add checks for recursive dialplan-includes.
 * For the Goto/Gosub-visiting:
   - Attempt to match contexts by regex if there are $VARs involved?
   - Attempt to match labels if there are VARs.
-  - Allow a "noqa" style exception to be placed in a comment?
+  - Allow a "noqa" style exceptions to be placed in a comment?
-* Remove python2-style super() calls.
 * Add ``app-check`` command to do dialplan checks of individual lines.
 * Add ``expr-check`` command to do expression (``$[...]``) checks.
 * Allow multiline variables using += (key=val; key+=more-val).
-* Add python2 support so you can include checks from your own project?
-Or not?
 * Before 1.0, start adding versioning -- including semver -- so users can
   depend on a stable API from their custom scripts.
 Also version the scripts (commands) so they won't talk to older/newer libs if that poses a problem.